 Black cumin, or black seed, is one of the more effective natural remedies for high blood pressure.
 Also known as Black Coriander, Black caraway, Blessed Seed, Kalonji, Nigella, or simply as Black Seed, black cumin seed powder and black seed oil have been used for centuries to treat numerous health problems.
 Black seed powder and black seed oil are popular natural remedies for hypertension, type 2 diabetes, high cholesterol levels and to damp down inflammation.
 Research supports its traditional use, with good evidence that black cumin seed and black seed oil can lower a high blood pressure.

 Black cumin seed for high blood pressure

-How black cumin seed lowers blood pressure
+How does black seed lower blood pressure

-Black cumin seed supplements
+Black seed supplements

-You can also add freshly-ground black cumin seeds to home-made curries, chilli and other spicy dishes.
+You can also add freshly ground black cumin seeds to home-made curries, chilli and other spicy dishes.